netxms/netxms-doc/admin/appendix.rst

      - Description
      - Default Value
    * - Action
-     - Define action, which can be later executed by management server.
+     - Defines action, which can be later executed by management server.
+To add multiple actions, multiple ``Action`` entries can be provided.
+See :ref:`agent-actions` for more information.
-       Parameters to the action can be provided from the server.
-They can be accessed as ``$1``, ``$2``... variables.
-On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g.
-       ``command.exe``.
-For more information please check :ref:`agent-actions`.
      - No defaults
    * - ActionShellExec
-     - Same as Action, but on Windows platform agent will use shell to execute command instead of normal process creation.
-There is no difference between Action and ActionShellExec on UNIX platforms.
-Parameters to the action can be provided from the server.
-They can be accessed as ``$1``, ``$2``... variables.
-For more information please check :ref:`agent-actions`.
+     - Deprecated, does the same as ``Action``.
      - No defaults
    * - AppAgent
      - The registered name of application with built in subagent library that